Liblung/Hydra_obsolete/pub/patch.md

 What exactly did the first Anon-HL2 patch update?
 What can we infer from this, and what might have been replaced?

-In the patch are files that replace, update or add prior files.
-We can't tell which - but we do know what was worked on.
+In the patch are files that can replace, update or add files.
+We can't tell which - but we do still know what was worked on.

+The timestamps begin at 11 pm on September 23, 2003, and ends at 7 am on September 27, 2003.
+This is in contrast to the prior leak which ranges from September 10 at 10 pm to September 22 at 1 am.

 Highlights:
 * HL2, Studiomdl, WC, HLMV and other /bin/ exes were replaced.
 Perhaps the model format was updated?